Apply online now.

 Emailed letters of recommendation are acceptable if the from email address is identifiable as belonging to the sender.
 For example, a letter from Susan Sanders emailed from firstname.lastname@example.org (or xxxx.com) is acceptable, while an email from an anonymous address, such as from email@example.com, is not.

-If materials are mailed, send to Admissions, Spalding University, 845 S. Third St., Louisville, KY 40203, and not to the MFA Office.
+If materials are mailed, send to Admissions, Spalding University, 851 S. Fourth St., Louisville, KY 40203, and not to the MFA Office.

-Decisions are usually made four to six weeks after the complete application has been received; however, in some cases a decision may be delayed.
-Within thirty days of official notification of acceptance, a $500 deposit is required to hold a place in the program or in lieu of the deposit the student may go ahead and enroll in the the first course.
-The deposit is nonrefundable and is applied to tuition.
+Decisions are usually made four to six weeks after all application materials have been received; however, in some cases a decision may be delayed.
 Students accepted for admission for a particular semester may defer enrollment for one year with the permission of the Program Director.

 If a student is denied admission, he or she is advised